 We sell a good range of reconditioned keypads for many older type systems PC 510, PC 550, PC 560, PC 1565, Power 1832, 1864, Power 832, DSC PC 1550, DSC PC 1816, Wireless Alexor 9155, Classic Keypad.

-We service code pad indicator trouble light ON - Alarm keypad beeping - DSC Alarm system reset - Alarm battery replacements - Keypad repairs - DSC Alarm Beeping fault - Upgrades - Emergency turn OFF alarm - Yellow triangle indicator lit - Alarm battery replacements - Tamper zone faults fixed - Open zone fault - False alarms repaired
+We service code pad indicator trouble light ON - Alarm keypad beeping - DSC Alarm system reset - Alarm battery replacements - Keypad repairs - DSC alarm system service light ON - DSC Alarm Beeping fault - Upgrades - Emergency turn OFF alarm - Yellow triangle indicator lit - Yellow trouble light ON - Alarm battery replacements - If you cannot set your alarm system - Tamper zone faults fixed - Open zone fault - False alarms repaired

 Does your existing DSC alarm system have key ring remotes?
 Alarm Maintenance can install new key fobs to your existing alarm system including hard wired and wireless equipment.
 We can fit key fobs to most DSC alarm systems.
 Give us a call to have this installation complete for fast call out in your area